Bioethics in Biohacking: CRISPR & Genetic Engineering Cons

 8. BIOMETRIC DATA SOVEREIGNTY: THE ETHICS OF THE BLUEPRINT

-In the age of biohacking, our most intimate biological signals are being harvested.
+In the age of Biohacking, our most intimate biological signals are being harvested.
 In 2026, an ethical biohacker must be a Data Custodian.
 The leak of your raw genomic sequence or your continuous hormone profiles is a permanent vulnerability that affects not only you but your biological descendants.

 The Sovereign Storage Protocol